-Newcomers looking for accommodation in Pittsburgh will discover that the city has something to suit everyone.
-Whether new arrivals are searching for a family-friendly home in the suburbs or a studio apartment in the city centre, they're bound to find something that fits their budget and needs.
+Accommodation in Pittsburgh offers something to suit every taste and budget.
+Whether you’re searching for a family-friendly home in the suburbs or a studio apartment in the city centre, you’re bound to find something that fits your needs.

-Most new arrivals rent property at first to get to know the city and its neighbourhoods.
+You’ll likely want to rent property at first to get to know the city and its neighbourhoods.
+Pittsburgh’s rental market is refreshingly affordable compared to other major US cities.

 Types of accommodation in Pittsburgh

-Pittsburgh is a fast-growing city, and an eclectic mix of housing styles are available here.
+Pittsburgh is a fast-growing city, and housing styles here range from historic Victorian homes to sleek modern developments.
 Plenty of new developments are popping up, including luxury condos and apartments.
 Most of these are in the city centre.
 Further out, housing is usually more spacious and not as modern.

 Apartments

 Apartment living tends to be the most common close to the downtown area.
-Apartments are a fantastic choice for young people who want to live close to the action in the city centre.
-Generally, apartment complexes in Pittsburgh are in excellent condition.
+Apartments are an ideal choice if you want to live close to the action in the city centre.
+Generally, apartment complexes in Pittsburgh are in good condition, with many new luxury developments popping up.

 Condos